 - MP3 files (44.1kHz, 64-320kbps) recorded in ISO9660 level 1/level 2 format on CD-R and CD-RW disc, and properly finalized

-Note: The CD-RW900MKII can recognize up to 255 folders and 999 files on a recorded MP3 CD-R/RW disc.
+Note: The CD-RW901MKII can recognize up to 255 folders and 999 files on a recorded MP3 CD-R/RW disc.

 Shockproof Memory: A RAM buffer stores audio data in memory to ensure smooth playback, even if shock or vibration lasts for up to four seconds.

-Analog & Digital Inputs/Outputs: Unbalanced analog, plus S/PDIF coaxial and optical connections are provided for connection flexibility.
-The CD-R900MKII features a stereo analog RCA input and output, a coaxial digital input and output, and an optical (toslink) digital input and output.
+Balanced/Unbalanced Analog & Digital Connectivity: Balanced & Unbalanced analog, plus S/PDIF coaxial and optical connections are provided for connection flexibility.
+The CD-R901MKII features an unbalanced stereo analog RCA input and output, an unbalanced coaxial digital input and output, and an unbalanced optical (toslink) digital input and output.
 Balanced analog XLR inputs and outputs are provided for use with pro equipment or long signal runs.
 Balanced AES/EBU is also included for use with digital mixers, processors, and processing.

 Independent Input Trim Controls: Both the left and right analog inputs have their own analog input gain controls.
 In addition, the digital input can be controlled for optimal recording levels from a digital source.

-Headphone Jack: The CD-RW900MKII also includes a front-panel 1/4" headphone jack for record monitoring and playback listening.
+Headphone Jack: The CD-RW901MKII also includes a front-panel 1/4" headphone jack for record monitoring and playback listening.

-Playback Functions: Even if you don't need to record every day, the CD-RW900MKII makes an excellent CD player.
+Playback Functions: Even if you don't need to record every day, the CD-RW901MKII makes an excellent CD player.
 Functions including auto-cue, auto-ready, pitch control, program, random/repeat, and more are provided.